hypercore-one/deployment/README.md

 #### Backing Up Node Data

-To create a backup of your node data:
+To create a local backup of your node data:

 ```bash
 sudo ./go-zenon.sh --backup